How to Pay For a Divorce or Child Custody Lawyers Last Updated On: October 31, 2016

 If you have a low credit score you will not have much luck getting a good auto refinance loan from your local bank or credit union.

-Most Credit Unions offer the lower interest rates than standard lenders.
+Most Credit Unions offer the lower interest rates than conventional lenders.
 However, you need excellent credit to qualify for those low rates.

 Car refinance loans offered by “subprime credit lenders“ supply some of the lowest rates for those with slow or bad credit.
 These nationwide lenders are easily found online and will respond back to you that same day.